WHAT IS

 If you’ve tried plyometrics in the past we can help you to fine-tune your technique and correct any potentially damaging misalignment or mistakes to ensure maximum results going forward.

-Send us a quick message and we can discuss your goals, experience and preferred training schedule.
+During your 30 minute consultation, we can discuss your goals, experience and preferred training schedule.
 This also gives you a chance to ask any questions that you have before going forward.
-So, if you’re looking for a team of professional personal trainers in Manchester that can help you achieve your goals, fill out the form below or call The PT Factory on 0161 399 00 77.